kurealnum/non-profit-link/README.md

 # FAQ
 #### What am I going to do with this?
 I will do my best to explain this, but no promises that it'll make sense.
 My mom frequently volunteers for local organizations such as food pantries and homeless shelters.
-Despite the assumption that these organizations always require more supplies, however in my own experience, I have observed that they often have an excess of some items but a shortage of others.
-The simple solution to this is just to share, but if there's not a platform to share/advertise these supplies on, that creates a problem since there is no communication between them, thus hindering them from sharing resources.
+Despite the assumption that these organizations always require more supplies, that is fairly often incorrect.
+In my own experience, I have observed that they often have an excess of some items but a shortage of others.
+The simple solution to this is just to share, but if there's not a platform to share/advertise these supplies on, that creates a problem since there's normally no communication between them, thus hindering them from sharing resources.
 To resolve this, I'd like to develop a web application with Flask that will enable these establishments to list what they have and what they need.
 There are a few other things that I want to do with this that I'll make note of over time, but for now, that's the main goal.

 #### What database will you/are you using?
 SQLite, I'm lazy.
 I do of course have a database file, but I'm adding it to .gitignore.
 There might be multiple db files at somepoint.